-During student orientation sessions, parents are met with separately in panel sessions and informed of services offered by the Department of Public Safety.
-An overview is given by the Chief of Police or his designee.
-The presentation outlines ways to maintain personal safety and residence Crime prevention and hall security. personal safety tips are also routinely provided in campus wide emails and text messages, as well as through postings on the Department's Facebook page, website and in articles periodically published in the campus news links, Inside Clayton State, Campus Review and the Bent Tree.
+During student orientation sessions, parents meet separately in panel sessions and informed of services offered by the Department of Public Safety.
+An overview is given by the Chief of

+Police or his designee.
+The presentation outlines ways to maintain personal safety and residence hall security.
+Crime prevention and personal safety tips are also routinely provided in campus wide emails and text messages, as well as through postings on the Department's Instagram and Twitter pages with the tag of @ClaytonStateDPS, and in articles periodically published in the campus news links, Inside Clayton State, Campus Review and the Bent Tree.

-During the spring semester of 2016, a Campus Safety Task Force was charged by President Hynes to conduct a comprehensive review of campus safety, which included meetings with faculty, staff, and student groups to identify concerns, as well as the conduct of a public safety survey of the students.
+During the spring semester of 2016, a Campus Safety Task Force was charged by President Hynes to conduct a comprehensive review of campus safety, which included meetings with faculty, staff, and student groups to identify concerns.
+During this evaluation, a survey was sent out to the students to gauge their perceived safety on campus.
 Upon completion of these information gathering initiatives, recommendations for improvement and enhancement were submitted to the President for review and approval.
 Many of these actions have been completed and others are ongoing safety initiatives.